ejohnsson6/bagop/README.md

 ## Retrieving An Archive

 1. Run `bagop -l` inside the container and pick out an archive to retrieve.
-This can be done using `docker exec my_bagop_container "bagop -l"`.
+This can be done using `docker exec my_bagop_container bagop -l`.
 2. Follow the [AWS Glacier CLI Documentation for retrieving an archive](https://docs.aws.amazon.com/amazonglacier/latest/dev/downloading-an-archive-two-steps.html) starting from step 1b.

 ## Contributions